-Sovereign Hill is, without question, Australia’s best outdoor museum and, without need of any incarnation of the venerable Dr Who or his Tardis, takes families travelling back through time to Ballarat’s gold rush era.
+It is, without question, Australia’s best outdoor museum and, without need of any incarnation of the venerable Dr Who or his Tardis, a visit to Sovereign Hill with kids is like travelling through time to Ballarat’s gold rush era.

 Spread over 25 hectares of the original alluvial goldfields, the recreation gold rush town brings the decade after the discovery of gold in Ballarat in 1851 back to life.
 Best of all it is the kind of living museum that kids will never tire of exploring, because it provides visitors with not only a day of education but of adventure and solid gold family fun.

 Here are our top 15 reasons to (gold)rush to Sovereign Hill with kids.